alexdelorenzo/cast_control/README.md

 See the [releases page](https://github.com/alexdelorenzo/chromecast_mpris/releases) on GitHub.

 ## Usage
-You'll need to make sure that your computer is on the same network as your devices, and that you're able to make connections to them.
+You'll need to make sure that your computer can make network connections with your casting devices.
 It also helps to know the names of the devices in advance.

 ### Launch
 Installing the package via PyPI, GitHub or the AUR will add `chromecast_mpris` to your `pip` executables path: